 “I understand that you were looking forward to the same dining experience you had previously but this time, you did not get the same standards”

 5. Explain, concisely

 Many times, there are reasons for certain experiences such as overbooking of the place, or perhaps understaffing situations in the kitchen.
 While rational explanations may not calm the emotional customer, it can help readers understand more objectively what caused such a situation.
-A concise explanation would be good though, as long explanations may sound defensive!
+A concise explanation would be great, as long explanations may come across defensive.

 “We were not expecting such a large crowd and we thought that our guests would only have to wait 20 minutes at max.
 However, it turned out to be 45 minutes and that was a poor estimation on our part”.

 6. Next steps